Who Is Flo Rida?

 Career Overview

-Flo Rida released Mail on Sunday (2008) with Low — a T-Pain collaboration sampling T-Pain's vocal hook over a trap instrumental that reached #1 for ten weeks.
+Flo Rida released Mail on Sunday (2008) with Low — a collaboration with T-Pain on the hook that reached #1 for ten weeks.
 R.O.O.T.S.
-(2009) produced Right Round, which sampled Dead or Alive's You Spin Me Round and reached #1 for nine weeks.
+(2009) produced Right Round, which sampled Dead or Alive's You Spin Me Round and reached #1 for six weeks.
 Only One Flo Part 1 (2010) peaked at #107.
 Wild Ones (2012) and its title track produced some commercial recovery.
 He has continued releasing music with significantly diminishing commercial returns.

 Discography